The Dead Internet

 The shocking contrast between our perceptions, expectations, and the reality beneath the surface, all being blended together is hardly limited to trombones in Mulholland Drive.
 But I contend that "Dead Internet Theory" doesn't end with botnets.
 I believe there's another unexplored aspect to dead internet theory.

 I tweeted this out on exactly Wed Aug 15 2018 14:33:54 on my now deleted Twitter account.
-I thought I was merely being snarky at the time, but after watching roughly three years of account purgings from various social media platforms - whether done by the individual out of fear, or forcefully by the platform owners, it seems more true than I realized in 2018.
+I thought I was being snarky at the time, but after watching roughly three years of account purgings from various social media platforms - whether done by the individual out of fear, or forcefully by the platform owners, it seems more true than I realized in 2018.

 When working, I occasionally like to search YouTube for solo piano covers of songs I know.
 One YouTuber, "Chocolate Bear"/cruzo67 has a big catalog of his solos/recordings.
 For whatever reason, he stopped posting several years ago.
 This was enough for his small fanbase to flock to his Facebook, having assumed the only explanation for him stopping is that he was dead.